Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #4: Monthly lesson plan template

-Monthly lesson plans offer a bit broader perspective compared to daily and weekly lesson plans.
-For example, your monthly plan will include a general plan on:
+Monthly lesson plans offer an even broader perspective compared to daily and weekly lesson plans.

 • Homework you’ll assign, and